randsleadershipslack/documents-and-resources/rls-quick-start-guide.md

 Remember what we said a minute ago about wanting you to participate here?
 We really do mean it - but we also understand that can be easier said than done.

 This is a big place, and it can feel intimidating.
 On the surface, Rands Leadership Slack looks like a group of high-performing leaders with extensive experience and a wide range of expertise.
 And that's true - but that's not all we are.
+We are humans with strengths and weaknesses.
+Our community is a fabric of many individuals from different backgrounds, companies, countries, and working cultures.
+We each bring different perspectives to the discussion - and so can you.

+We know what imposter syndrome is.
+Many of us experience it regularly in some form, and you may well feel it too upon joining.
+Finding yourself amongst a self-selecting group of leaders, often in high profile roles, you can suddenly feel smaller than you did before.
+We strongly encourage you to push past this.
+Start contributing.
+Find your own voice, share your own insights, and questions where you want to learn.
+We welcome you and hope you will quickly find it rewarding to engage with us.

 We treat leadership as a human quality, not just a job title.
 We make mistakes and learn from each other.
 We support and encourage each other.
 We're a community.

+## Channel Information

+Some channels have specific guidance on what's considered on-topic for discussion - if so, that information is typically in the channel topic and/or description, so have a look there before posting.

+Many channels also have pinned items - links and resources that people have considered useful or important enough to bookmark for easy look-up later.

 ## Channels of Interest